-It is confirmed that the area of works is not identified as an 'Area of Outstanding Biodiversity Value' and the development does not require the removal of any vegetation.
-Therefore, further consideration of the BC Act is not required in this instance.
+It is confirmed that the area of works is not identified as an 'Area of Outstanding Biodiversity Value'.
+However, the development does not require the removal of a native tree.
+Consideration of the impact of the removal of this tree is provided at Section 6.3 of this REF.